micahlmartin/jvx/docs/features/toolbar/SPEC.md

 # Toolbar Feature Specification

 ## Overview
-The toolbar provides essential navigation and control functionality for the JSON Graph Visualizer, including file operations, view controls, and application settings.
+The toolbar provides essential navigation and control functionality for JVX, including file operations, view controls, and application settings.

 ## Problem Statement
 Users need a consistent and accessible way to interact with the application's core functionality.